 All groups discussed the importance of listening to those with Lived Experience including people with disabilities and black and minority ethnic communities.
 Also creating better local community engagement and partnership working the importance of going out to where people are, using outreach services rather than asking people to come to us, was common across groups.
 This could include places like schools, colleges, nurseries, local libraries and GP practices.

 Simplifying the landscape and providing clear, understandable and accessible information is vital if we are to engage communities in employability support and knowing where to find support was a recurring theme with national and local campaigns suggested to raise awareness of the support available, particularly local support.
-There was some support for a portal serving as a one-stop shop on employability support and opportunities to help parents and others navigate the support available.
+There was some support for a portal serving as a ‘one-stop shop’ on employability support and opportunities to help parents and others navigate the support available.

 Upskilling of advisers particularly front line staff to support signposting, referrals and warm handovers was highlighted as key.
 Sharing of data between partners and agencies was cited as a barrier in some cases.
 It was noted that employability was often seen as the last piece of the jigsaw in relation to other support services.